 - Large groups (51+ employees) minimum participation requires the greater of 75% percent of employees or 50 percent of total eligible employees.
 Review your certificate of coverage for health insurance definition of “net eligible” employees.

 - Small group (2-50 employees) minimum participation requires enrollment of at least 75% of the “net eligible” employees .
 Every carrier may have a slight variation on the definition of net eligible.
 All full time employees must complete applications even if they are waiving coverage or in their waiting period.
-A minimum of 2 employees must be enrolled in the group health insurance to qualify as a group plan.
+A minimum of 2 employees must be enrolled in the Indiana Group Health Insurance to qualify as a group plan.
 This included husband and spouse companies.

 - Total eligible employees are the sum of all eligible employees.
 Net eligible employees are the total eligible employees minus those eligible employees with a valid waiver of coverage.
 Coverage through a spouses group health plan.

 - Minimum employer contribution is at least 25% of the total cost for the health insurance coverage.
 At least 50% contribution for the employee only coverage.

 - If the group contributes 100% of the premium, then all eligible employees must participate.